Online Induction >> Guides

 - Focused on the topic

 Your toolbox discussion is not a comprehensive safety education, so it shouldn't be used as one.
 Try not to cover every health and safety subject all at once; it shouldn't take more than a half-day.
 Instead, you should narrow your talk's focus to one subject.
 Your team will efficiently remember that message once you're finished if it's done as a quick refresher.
+You might also induct your staff on how toolbox talks work as part of their contractor induction.

 Toolbox talks are important for workplace safety because they provide an opportunity for employees to discuss safety topics and share information in a supportive environment.
 Through these talks, workers can learn about potential hazards in the workplace, how to protect themselves, and how to respond in emergency situations.
 Toolbox talks also serve as a reminder of the importance of workplace safety and can help to create a culture of safety in the workplace.